Dozens arrested after mob storms Capitol; officials vow that more will be charged

 As of early Thursday evening, four other people, charged with federal crimes, appeared in U.S. District Court, including a Maryland man accused of possessing a firearm after curfew on Capitol grounds just outside the Capitol Visitor Center — a 9mm handgun with a round in the firing chamber.
 Prosecutors said he also was carrying two fully loaded 12-round magazines, wearing a bulletproof vest, and carrying a gas mask and pocket knife in his backpack.
 Police said in an affidavit that the man told officers that the gun was for personal protection and that he did not intend to hurt anyone.

-Meanwhile, D.C. police chief Robert J. Contee III vowed that his department would arrest “each and every one of the violent mob,” and said that investigators are circulating information publicly and to FBI offices nationwide, including photographs of rioters destroying property inside the Capitol on Wednesday.
+Meanwhile, D.C.
+Police Chief Robert J. Contee III vowed that his department would arrest “each and every one of the violent mob,” and said that investigators are circulating information publicly and to FBI offices nationwide, including photos of rioters destroying property inside the Capitol on Wednesday.
 He said the department is offering a $1,000 reward for any tip leading to the arrest of a rioter.

 Contee’s remarks echoed a pledge by acting attorney general Jeffrey A. Rosen.